cornershopcreative-archive/encore/cms/assets/plugins/pixelyoursite/readme.txt

 * **Traffic Source and URL tags (UTM)** are added to all the events and you can use them to create Custom Audiences based on where your visitors are coming from.
 It is possible to track a particular Facebook Ad too.

->You can create Custom Audiences based on where the traffic is coming from, like Google, Facebook or a particular referer.
+>You can create Custom Audiences based on where the traffic is coming from, like Google, Facebook or a particular referrer.
 >
 >Additionally, if you are using URL parameters they will be tracked and added as parameters for all your events.
 This is extremely useful because you can create Custom Audiences from people coming from a particular ad or campaign, for example.

 Find out more on [how the pro version can help you with Custom Conversion and Custom Audiences](http://www.pixelyoursite.com/facebook-pixel-plugin/custom-audiences-conversions)

-* **NEW: The ClickEvent** - It will fire EVERYTIME a click is made on your site.
+* **NEW: The ClickEvent** - It will fire EVERY TIME a click is made on your site.
 Use it for Custom Audiences or Custom Conversions.
 [Find more here](http://www.pixelyoursite.com/clicks-facebook-custom-conversions-audiences)

 * **NEW: Head/Footer scripts** - Add any script you want with our Head/Footer option.
 It also works on the WooCommerce thank you page.
 [Find more here](http://www.pixelyoursite.com/head-footer-scripts)

 * **NEW: WatchVideo Event** - This event will fire on embedded videos on your site.
-It can be used to optimize your ads for video views or to retarget your video watchers using Custom Audiences.
+It can be used to optimise your ads for video views or to retarget your video watchers using Custom Audiences.
 [Find more here](http://www.pixelyoursite.com/facebook-pixel-plugin/watchvideo-event)

 **Dynamic Events**

-Optimize your Facebook Campaigns for actions on your website with dynamic events.
+Optimise your Facebook Campaigns for actions on your website with dynamic events.
 You can fire them:

 * When a URL is clicked
 * When a CSS element is clicked (any form button, for example)